sfosc/sfosc/content/sfosc-book/conception.md

-When I say “free and open source software”, I mean it in the terms defined by the [Free Software Foundation](https://www.gnu.org/philosophy/free-sw.en.html) and the [Open Source Initiatives Open Source Definition](https://opensource.org/osd).
+When I say “free and open source software”, I mean it in the terms defined by the [Free Software Foundation](https://www.gnu.org/philosophy/free-sw.en.html) and the [Open Source Initiative's Open Source Definition](https://opensource.org/osd).
 While all Free Software is Open Source software, the inverse is not true.
 I use Open Source as the short form because it is the super-set of software communities that potentially fit my definition.